A design-build project for a non-profit in Utah: a mobile microhouse (less than 150 sq ft) made of CNC-milled plywood. Read more

 Above plus a Digital FOUNDhouse model kit.
 You’ll get the laser cutting files and instructions to make your own FOUNDhouse model (4” x 8” x 3”).Estimated delivery:

-All of the above plus a hand-printed postcard with a FOUNDhouse graphic and a hand-written note sent to your address.Estimated delivery:Add $1 USD to ship outside the US
+All of the above plus a hand-printed postcard with a FOUNDhouse graphic and a hand-written note sent to your address.Estimated delivery:Ships anywhere in the world

 EARLY ACCESS: All of the above plus you’ll gain access to all of our work as we progress through the final stages of design and construction.
-We want your feedback!Estimated delivery:Add $1 USD to ship outside the US
+We want your feedback!Estimated delivery:Ships anywhere in the world

-DIGITAL DRAWING: All of the above and a hi-res digital copy of a hybrid (hand and digital drawing) technique drawing.Estimated delivery:Add $1 USD to ship outside the US
+DIGITAL DRAWING: All of the above and a hi-res digital copy of a hybrid (hand and digital drawing) technique drawing.Estimated delivery:Ships anywhere in the world

 PLYWOOD DONOR: All of the above and we’ll send you a laser cut model and instructions for assembling (it’s easier than the full scale!)
-(4” x 8” x 3”) with a limited print of the hybrid drawing (6" x 10") We'll also inscribe your name in the structure of the house with the CNC and send you a picture.Estimated delivery:Ships within the US only
+(4” x 8” x 3”) with a limited print of the hybrid drawing (6" x 10") We'll also inscribe your name in the structure of the house with the CNC and send you a picture.Estimated delivery:Only ships to: United States

 All of the above plus a plywood sculptural piece.
-We’ll send you a 3-piece sculpture from the scrap plywood we generate while cutting the FOUNDhouse.Estimated delivery:Ships within the US only
+We’ll send you a 3-piece sculpture from the scrap plywood we generate while cutting the FOUNDhouse.Estimated delivery:Only ships to: United States

 All of the above plus a plywood sculptural piece.
-We’ll send you a 5-piece sculpture from the scrap plywood we generate while cutting the FOUNDhouse.Estimated delivery:Ships within the US only
+We’ll send you a 5-piece sculpture from the scrap plywood we generate while cutting the FOUNDhouse.Estimated delivery:Only ships to: United States

 - (14 days)